Platform

 Another popular metric for measuring the success of video ads is the cost per view.
 So naturally, you may be wondering how to compare CPV vs. CPCV.

 In short, CPV is measured when a viewer watches a video for at least 1 second, while CPCV is measured when a viewer watches a whole video.
-Clearly, CPCV is usually a better metric to use, since it indicates true engagement from the viewer.
+CPCV is usually a better metric since it indicates true engagement from the viewer.

 How Do CPMs Work?

-CPM (cost per thousand/cost per mille) is another metric used for pricing video content.
-So how do CPMs work?
+CPM (cost per thousand/cost per mille) is another metric to price video content.
+So, how do CPMs work?
 This number is calculated by adding up the total impressions and multiplying that number by the CPM rate, then dividing by 1,000.

 (Total impressions x CPM rate) / 1,000 = CPM

-Marketers decide on a target CPM before publishing a video, then will determine the success of the video by comparing CPM alongside other metrics like CPCV or CPV.
-CPM may be influenced by the geography of the publisher, the amount of data used to view the ad, the type of device the video is viewed on, and more.
+Marketers decide on a target CPM before publishing a video and then determine its success by comparing CPM to other metrics like CPCV or CPV.
+CPM may be influenced by the publisher's geography, the amount of data used to view the ad, the type of device the video is viewed on, and more.

 Improve Your CPCV Today

 Implementing CPCV into your video marketing strategy can help you save money and increase your return on investment.
 And if you’re looking for more help with your advertising strategy, Agility can help.
-Schedule a live demo today to learn more about our relevant, personalized ad experience.
-From ad creative production to detailed analytics, you’ll love using Agility for all your marketing needs.
+Schedule a call with our team today to learn more about our relevant, personalized ad experience.
+You’ll love using Agility for all your marketing needs, from ad creative production to detailed analytics.

 CPCV is one of those acronyms you may have heard tossed around a lot in the marketing world.
-So what is CPCV?
+So, what is CPCV?
 And even more importantly—what is a good CPCV?
-Check out our guide to learn everything you need to know about CPCV for your company.
+Check out our guide to learn everything you need about CPCV for your company.

 What Is CPCV?

 CPCV stands for “cost per completed view.”
-This is a term used to measure the effectiveness of video content in marketing—specifically, how much an advertiser is paying a publisher each time their video is watched in its entirety.
+This metric measures the effectiveness of video content in marketing—specifically, how much an advertiser pays a publisher each time their video is watched.

 How to Calculate Completed Views

-The CPCV formula is pretty simple, so calculating it is straightforward.
-Simply divide the budget of the campaign by the completed views to obtain the number.
+The CPCV formula is straightforward to calculate.
+Simply divide the campaign budget by the completed views to obtain the number.

 Total Campaign Cost / Completed Views = CPCV